Law firm: Recession

-As a result of the U.S. recession in 2008 and 2009 many U.S. law firms have downsized staff considerably, and some have closed.
-The Denver Post reported that major law firms have cut more than 10,000 jobs nationwide in 2009.
-On February 12, 2009, Bloomberg reported that 700 jobs were cut that one day at law firms across the country.
-Among the firms closed included Heller Ehrman, a San Francisco-based firm established in 1890 and Halliwells of the UK.
-Among those that survived, law firm layoffs became so common that trade publications like American Lawyer produced an ongoing “Layoff List” of the law firms nationwide that cut jobs.
+As a result of the U.S. recession of 2007 to 2009, many American law firms downsized personnel, while others permanently shuttered.
+On February 12, 2009, Bloomberg reported that 700 jobs were cut during that single day at law firms nationwide.
+The Denver Post reported that major law firms cut more than 10,000 jobs nationwide in 2009.
+Among closed firms of the era was Heller Ehrman, a San Francisco-based law practice established in 1890.
+Similarly, Halliwells of the UK was dissolved in 2010.
+Law firm layoffs became so common that trade publications like American Lawyer produced an ongoing "Layoff List" of the law firms nationwide experiencing personnel cuts.

 Salaries

 Law firm salary structures typically depend on firm size.
 Small-firm salaries vary widely within countries and from one country to the next, and are not often publicly available.
 Because most countries do not have unified legal professions, there are often significant disparities in income among the various legal professions within a particular country.
 Finally, the availability of salary data also depends upon the existence of journalists and sociologists able to collect and analyze such data.